smartface/transpiler-standalone/README.md

     2. Clone workspace in the packages folder.
     3. Run yarn

-# Example usage in the empty-ts-workspace folder.
+# Example usage in the workspace folder.

   ```yarn build:sf```